pankajghansela/MultiServer_Infra-DevOps/Nodejs_App/README.md

 The test is a dummy test which doesn't really do much (purely for learning purposes, its always going to pass)

-Jenkins file contains the pipeline script for an automated deployment via Jenkins
+Jenkinsfile contains the pipeline script for an automated deployment of the app setup via Jenkins, with 3 stages:

+ - Build: Install the npm dependencies

+ - Test: Simulate running a test on the newly committed version in the github repo

+ - Deploy: Use the ssh keys to sync the app repo in the 2 backend servers with the Jenkins workspace repo pulled from github

+           Run the Nodejs app (which can be accesse at port 3000!)